Cedar Hill, NM Demographics

 A map of Cedar Hill's Population by Race

-Of the 527 places in New Mexico, Cedar Hill is the 145th most populous.
+Cedar Hill is ranked the 170th most populous place in New Mexico, out of 528 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Cedar Hill was ranked the 145th most populous place in the 2020 Census.

 Cedar Hill's White Population